Mykola Ivasyuk

-Mykola Ivanovych Ivasyuk (Ukrainian: Мико́ла Іва́нович Івасю́к: 28 July 1865, Zastavna — 25 November 1937, Kyiv) was a Ukrainian painter executed during the Great Purge.
+Mykola Ivanovych Ivasyuk (Ukrainian: Мико́ла Іва́нович Івасю́к: 28 July 1865, Zastavna, Duchy of Bukovina — 25 November 1937, Kyiv) was a Ukrainian painter executed during the Great Purge.
 He specialized in history painting, but is also known for his postage stamp designs.

 Biography

 His father was a carpenter.
-At the time of his birth, Zastavna was part of Austria-Hungary, so his primary education was conducted in German and Romanian.
+At the time of his birth, Zastavna, Duchy of Bukovina was part of Austrian Empire, which became the Austro-Hungarian Empire two years later.
+Due to this his primary education was conducted in German and Romanian.
 For his secondary studies, he went to Chernivtsi.
 One of his instructors there was the Ukrainian artist Yustyn Pigulyak, who discovered and encouraged his talent for art by giving him free lessons.
 Before long, he had decided to become a history painter.
 In 1884, he was able to gain admission to the Academy of Fine Arts, Vienna.

 While there, he participated in student excursions to the Ternopil region, where he became acquainted with the nobleman, Volodyslav Fyodorovych and painted portraits of his family.
 After graduating, he was recommended to the Academy of Fine Arts, Munich, to complete his education.
 While there, he met the Russian artist, Ilya Repin, who advised him to establish himself in Kyiv.

-Hel held his first exhibition in Chernivtsi, where he displayed genre works as well as historical scenes.
+He held his first exhibition in Chernivtsi, where he displayed genre works as well as historical scenes.
 In 1899, he established a school there for "talented but poor youth", which he operated until 1908, when he took Repin's advice about Kyiv.
 Just prior to World War I, however, the government of Bukovina offered him the sum of 1000 Crowns to establish another art school in Chernivtsi, so he returned.
 He also opened a workshop for icon painting.
 It was there that he executed his most famous work; "The Entrance of Bohdan Khmelnytsky to Kyiv in 1649", a reproduction of which was once a common sight in Ukrainian homes.
 As a supporter of Ukrainian independence, he created many similar paintings, but most of them were lost years later when he once again went to Kyiv.